pavansengar/Full-Calendar-in-Laravel-6/README.md

 ## Important Note

 Default URL to access calendar : http://localhost/calendar <br/>
-If you want to change according you.
-Then you have to change in function.js file which are located in asset/js/function.js. <br/>
+If you want to change according to you.
+Then you have to change in the function.js file which are located in asset/js/function.js. <br/>
 Default code : events:"http://localhost/calendar/eventController", <br/>
 You want change : events:"http://website.com/directory_name/eventController", <br/>